ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 ### Security

-RavenDB Embedded support running a secured server.
+RavenDB Embedded supports running a secured server.
-Just run `Secured` method in `ServerOptions` object.
+Just run `Secured` method in the `ServerOptions` object.

 We have two overloads to `Secured`:

+`PathToServerCertificate`

 {CODE security@Server\Embedded.cs /}

-The first way to enable authentication is to set certificate with the path to your .pfx server certificate.
+The first way to enable authentication is to set the [certificate with the path to your .pfx](../server/security/authentication/certificate-configuration#standard-manual-setup-with-certificate-stored-locally) server certificate.
 You may supply the certificate password using certPassword.

+`certLoadExec`
+Or, to access the certificate via logic that is external to RavenDB, you can use the following approach:

 {CODE security2@Server\Embedded.cs /}

 This option is useful when you want to protect your certificate (private key) with other solutions such as "Azure Key Vault", "HashiCorp Vault" or even Hardware-Based Protection.
-RavenDB will invoke a process you specify, so you can write your own scripts / mini programs and apply whatever logic you need.
+RavenDB will invoke a process you specify, so you can write your own scripts / mini-programs and apply the logic that you need.

 It creates a clean separation between RavenDB and the secret store in use.

 RavenDB expects to get the raw binary representation (byte array) of the .pfx certificate through the standard output.
-In this options you can control on your client certificate and to use in a different certificate for your client.

 ---